 - PL3: Maximum electrification and radically renewed processes

-- PL4: CCUS (Carbon Capture Utilization and Storage)
+- PL4: CCUS (Carbon Capture Utilisation and Storage)

-The total budget is €6 million and a maximum grant percentage of 50% can be obtained per study (with possible surcharges for SME parties).
+The total budget is €6 million.
+A maximum grant percentage of 50% can be obtained per study (with possible surcharges for SME parties).
 The maximum grant amount per project is €2 million.
-The application period runs from 15 January 2020 to 1 September 2020.
+The application period runs from 15 January 2020 until 1 September 2020.